[Editor’s Note: This article has been updated to reflect 2024 best practices.]

 While you should aim to use hashtags in your posts, it’s important to follow the current best practices.
-Used incorrectly, hashtags can be (at the very least) a waste of valuable time.
+Misused, hashtags can be (at the very least) a waste of valuable time.
 And at most, incorrectly using hashtags can damage your brand’s reputation.

 And, just to keep you on your toes, remember that what works on social media today may not work next month.
 It’s important to continually re-evaluate how you use hashtags and make sure your posts are evolving as social media trends change.